 The installation of a tankless water heater typically involves the following steps:

-1. Removal of Old Water Heater: If you’re replacing an existing water heater, the first step is to disconnect and remove the old unit.
+- Removal of Old Water Heater: If you’re performing a water heater replacement, the first step is to disconnect and remove the old unit.
 This involves turning off the water supply and power source, draining the tank, and disconnecting the plumbing and electrical connections.

 Cost of Tankless Water Heater Installation